xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 ### Byte

 A byte is probably the simplest data type there is besides a boolean.
 This data type has a size of 1 byte or 8 bits in other words.
 This means that the data type can hold numbers from -128 to 127 or you can think of this as power of 2s in that 2^8 is 1 byte.
+This can be used instead of any other data types dealing with numbers to save on memory when you know that a certain value will never be out of -128 to 127 range.

 ### Short